2010–11 Cardiff City F.C. season

 The 2010–11 season was Cardiff City F.C.'s 84th in the Football League since joining in 1920.
-The season has been nicknamed "I'll be there", which is to promoted celebrating 100 years as a club under its current name.
+The season has been nicknamed "I'll be there", which is to promote the celebration of 100 years as a club under its current name.
 They will play their eighth consecutive year in the second tier of English football, the Football League Championship, after being beaten by Blackpool in the play-off final last season.
 Malaysian businessman Datuk Chan Tien Ghee became the successor of Peter Ridsdale as Cardiff City chairman.
 The £6m deal was confirmed on 27 May 2010.

 Season review

 "I'll be there"

 Cardiff City released a new initiative for the 2010–11 season, as their "I'll be there" campaign.
 The nickname comes from one of the earliest songs sung by City fans, since the early 1920s.
 Cardiff's new board has renamed the Level Four area of Cardiff City Stadium the "Centenary Suite".
 The season tickets and tickets will be printed with the popular white and yellow strips of the 70s.